teddyzeenny/ember-mocha-adapter/README.md

 ### Setup

-Include the `adapter.js` file in your test and automaticaly the Mocha Adapter is setted as default Test Adapter.
-No need to set your Ember.Test.Adapter manualy.
+Just include the adapter.js file in your test.
+The Mocha Adapter will automatically be set as the default Test Adapter.

 ### Example: